waggle-sensor/sage-mcp/docs/GETTING_STARTED.md

-# Getting Started with SAGE MCP
+# Getting Started with Sage MCP

-A comprehensive guide to using the SAGE Model Context Protocol (MCP) server for interacting with the SAGE edge computing ecosystem through LLMs and IDEs like Cursor.
+A comprehensive guide to using the Sage Model Context Protocol (MCP) server for interacting with the Sage edge computing ecosystem through LLMs and IDEs like Cursor.

-## 🌟 What is SAGE MCP?
+## 🌟 What is Sage MCP?

-The SAGE MCP is a powerful interface that connects Large Language Models (LLMs) and AI-powered IDEs to the SAGE ecosystem.
+The Sage MCP is a powerful interface that connects Large Language Models (LLMs) and AI-powered IDEs to the Sage ecosystem.
 It provides:

 - **Real-time sensor data access** from 100+ edge nodes worldwide
 - **Intelligent plugin discovery** and recommendation